Back to MLP: A Simple Baseline for Human Motion Prediction: Introduction

-In this paper, we propose \textsc{siMLPe}, a simple yet effective network, which is merely composed of multi layer perceptrons (MLPs) but able to encode the variability of human motion.
-Specifically, our proposed network is illustrated in Figure~\ref{fig:pip} and composed of a series of fully connected layers, layer normalization~\cite{ba2016layer} and spatial-temporal transpose operation.
-Even the commonly used activation layers such as ReLU~\cite{nair2010rectified} are not necessary.
-Despite its simplicity, \textsc{siMLPe} is able to achieve strong performance when appropriately combined with standard practices, such as representing the body pose with Discrete Cosine Transform (DCT), predicting residual displacement of joints and optimizing velocity as an auxiliary loss.
+Based on the above observations, we go back to the multi-layer perceptrons~(MLPs) and build a simple yet effective network named \method with only three components: fully connected layers, layer normalization~\cite{ba2016layer} and transpose operations.
+The network architecture is shown in Figure~\ref{fig:pip}.
+Noticeably, we found that even commonly used activation layers such as ReLU~\cite{nair2010rectified} are not needed, which makes our network an entirely linear model except for layer normalization.
+Despite its simplicity, \method achieves strong performance when appropriately combined with three simple practices: applying the Discrete Cosine Transform~(DCT), predicting residual displacement of joints, and optimizing velocity as an auxiliary loss.

-Precisely, our approach \textsc{siMLPe} obtains state-of-the-art performance on several standard benchmarks including Human3.6M~\cite{ionescu2013human3}, AMASS~\cite{mahmood2019amass} and 3DPW~\cite{vonMarcard2018}. \textsc{siMLPe} is also light-weight and contains $20\times$ to $60\times$ less parameters than competitive approaches.
-Figure~\ref{fig:teaser} shows the comparison of Mean Per Joint Position Error (MPJPE) at 1 000ms on Human3.6M~\cite{ionescu2013human3} as well as the number of parameters used in each approach, which demonstrates the effectiveness and efficiency of our approach.
+\method yields state-of-the-art performance on several standard benchmarks, including Human3.6M~\cite{ionescu2013human3}, AMASS~\cite{mahmood2019amass} and 3DPW~\cite{vonMarcard2018}.
+In the meantime, \method is lightweight and requires $20\times$ to $60\times$ fewer parameters than previous state-of-the-art approaches.
+A comparison between \method and previous methods can be found in Figure~\ref{fig:teaser}, which shows the Mean Per Joint Position Error~(MPJPE) at $1,000$ms on Human3.6M of different networks versus the network complexity. \method achieves the best performance with high efficiency.

-Interestingly, in extreme cases, leveraging the pose from the last frame (`Last-frame') achieves long-term prediction close to Res-RNN~\cite{martinez2017human} and using a single FC layer (`One-FC') allows obtaining even better performance than Res-RNN~\cite{martinez2017human}.
-Note that Res-RNN~\cite{martinez2017human} is a much more complex model based on RNN.
-These observations suggest as a sequential prediction task, human motion prediction can be tackled in a completely different way using directly simple MLP.
-We expect our method could serve as a baseline for the future research and help the community to rethink the task of human motion prediction.
-Our implementation is available at \url{https://github.com/dulucas/siMLPe}.